deshleyjordy/codecademy/README.md

 # Codecademy projects

-All the projects and code I write on Codecademy.
+All the projects I code on Codecademy.